 The Medical Center is reimbursed for serving a disproportionate share of low income patients, reimbursable Medicare bad debt, a high percentage of End-Stage Rental Disease (ESRD) beneficiaries, and certain other items at a tentative rate with final settlement determined after the Medical Center's submission of annual reports and audits thereof by State and Federal agencies and through their contractors.
-Cost Reports for the Medicare program have been final settled for all years through 2016.
-Medicaid DSH is settled for 2017.
-2018-2020 Medicaid DSH remain unsettled and are subject to final audit.
-Results of cost report and DSH audit settlements, as well as the Medical Center's estimates for settlements, of all fiscal years through 2021 are reflected in the accompanying financial statements.
+Cost Reports for the Medicare program have been final settled for all years through 2018.
+2019-2022 Medicaid DSH remain unsettled and are subject to final audit.
+Results of cost report and DSH audit settlements, as well as the Medical Center's estimates for settlements, of all fiscal years through 2022 are reflected in the accompanying financial statements.